Approximating Electoral Control Problems: Approximations

 Because our reduction is strict, it is easy to see than an $f(m)$-approximation algorithm for $\optd\pluralityccdc$ implies an $f(m)$-approximation algorithm for $\MkU$, so we are able to state the following result.

-\begin{theorem} Assuming the Dense versus Random Conjecture, the approximation ratio of any approximation algorithm for constructive control by deleting candidates under plurality is in $\Omega(m^{1/4})$, and this holds for both weighted and unweighted voters. \end{theorem} \begin{proof} This follows directly from the conditional lower bound given on $\MkU$ by Chlamt{\'a}{\v{c}}, Dinitz, and Makarychev~\cite{chl-din-mak:c:min-k-union} and from our Theorem~\ref{t:mku-ccdc}.
-This lower bound clearly holds when the voters are weighted. \end{proof}
+\begin{theorem} Assuming the Dense versus Random Conjecture, the approximation ratio of any approximation algorithm for constructive control by deleting candidates under plurality is in $\Omega(m^{1/4})$, and this holds for both weighted and unweighted votes. \end{theorem} \begin{proof} This follows directly from the conditional lower bound given on $\MkU$ by Chlamt{\'a}{\v{c}}, Dinitz, and Makarychev~\cite{chl-din-mak:c:min-k-union} and from our Theorem~\ref{t:mku-ccdc}.
+This lower bound also holds when the votes are weighted. \end{proof}

-While we would have preferred to give an unconditional lower bound for $\optd\pluralityccdc$, we find that this result draws a previously unexplored connection between the worlds of combinatorics and computational social choice.
-Moreover, the Dense versus Random Conjecture is still unresolved, and has been used in other work to prove conditional lower bounds, e.g., see~\cite{che-che-ye-zha:c:min-k-union-extensions} for a recent lower bound using the result from~\cite{chl-din-mak:c:min-k-union}).
+While we would have preferred to have give an unconditional lower bound, providing a lower bound based on HDR is reasonable and has been used in other work on approximations (e.g., see~\cite{che-che-ye-zha:c:min-k-union-extensions}).